Customer Health Score for SaaS: How to Predict Churn Before It Happens

 3. Revenue Trend (20% weight)

 Is this customer spending more or less over time?
 Compare last 30 days to the 30 days before that.
 Growing revenue = healthy.
-Declining revenue = risk.
+Declining revenue = churn risk.

 - Revenue growing: 20/20 points